Watch Boygenius surprise fans with a SXSW set at Austin Airport

 — NME (@NME) March 14, 2023

-This is the band’s second surprise set in the lead-up to their album.
+This is the band’s second surprise set in the lead-up to ‘the record’.
 Earlier this month, the band debuted new songs ‘Not Strong Enough’ and ‘Cool About It’ at New York City’s annual Tibet House benefit.

 Boygenius also recently announced a huge outdoor show at Gunnersbury Park in London, with a crowd capacity bigger than London’s O2, with further dates planned in Halifax and at Edinburgh’s Connect Festival.
 The trio will be joined by Ethel Cain for the London and Halifax dates, and MUNA for London only.